 You might have seen this rule pop up when creating a flow.

 What does this rule mean?
 In a tool like Trello, in which cards can either be open or archived, it means only open cards will be synced from that Trello board.
 Archived cards won't be synced.

 To change this, just click on Open, and you'll get a dropdown letting you pick another setting.

 Click on Open or archived, and your Unito flow will automatically sync all Trello cards from that board.

 So why is this set to Open by default?
 Well, the more you use your tools, the more historical data — or closed work items — you'll have.
 When you first launch your flow, Unito has to check through your entire project to find all the work items it needs to sync.
 To improve performance, we automatically set up new flows so they only look at open work items.
 Otherwise, you might be stuck waiting for a bit before all your data gets synced over!

-Note: Syncing closed work items isn’t available during your free trial.
-Personal plans can sync closed work items no older than a month.
-There are no restrictions for Team, Company, and Enterprise plans.
+Note: Syncing closed work items isn’t available during your free trial or for Personal plans.
+Team plans can sync closed work items no older than a month.
+There are no restrictions for Company and Enterprise plans.